lucified/lucify-refugees/lucify-internal-notes.md

 ./prepare.sh
 ```

-Update the "updated at" date and (possibly) the end date in refugee-constants.
+Update the "updated at" date and (possibly) the end date in refugee-constants.js.
 Check http://data.unhcr.org/syrianrefugees/regional.php and update the values
 and dates in refugee-soccer-segment.jsx.